-Based on a combined heritage of more than 600 years of experience, ThyssenKrupp Marine Systems is one of the most prominent globally acting system providers in naval shipbuilding.
+Based on a combined heritage of more than 300 years of experience, ThyssenKrupp Marine Systems is one of the most prominent globally acting system providers in naval shipbuilding.
 Their business units include:

-ThyssenKrup, engineering and shipbuilding specialists develop and produce both non-nuclear submarines and naval surface vessels for all current and future missions and tasks with one common goal: to always stay one step ahead of state-of-the-art technology and provide the best value for money.
+ThyssenKrupp Marine Systems', engineering and shipbuilding specialists develop and produce both non-nuclear submarines and naval surface vessels for all current and future missions and tasks with one common goal: to always stay one step ahead of state-of-the-art technology and provide the best value for money.

 A proven material package concept with shipyard consulting, technical assistance and support is the cornerstone to supplying naval surface vessels.

-The HDW Class 212A, 214 and Dolphin AIP submarines are technologically advanced, using the most globally renowned air-independent propulsion (AIP) system for non-nuclear submarines.
+The HDW-Class 212A, 214 and Dolphin AIP submarines are technologically advanced, using the most globally renowned air-independent propulsion (AIP) system for non-nuclear submarines.

-Their HDW fuel cell propulsion plants allow for extremely long dives independent of external air sources, with a distinctly lower noise level compared to other diesel-electric boats and thus reduce the risk of discovery.
+Their HDW fuel cell propulsion plants allow for extremely long dives independent of external air sources, with a distinctly lower noise level compared with other diesel-electric boats and reduce the risk of discovery.
 All three boat classes have set new standards in the areas of signatures, range, automation, weapons control, external communication and crew comfort and convenience.

 Seven navies have decided in favour of HDW fuel cell submarines - a proven record of changing innovative ideas into permanent technology.

-The HDW Class 210mod represents ThyssenKrupp Marine Systems' latest well-balanced, compact design based on the ULA-Class submarine for cost-conscious navies wishing to operate littoral and deep water missions.
+The HDW-Class 210mod represents ThyssenKrupp Marine Systems' latest well-balanced, compact design based on the ULA-Class submarine for cost-conscious navies wishing to operate littoral and deep water missions.
 Cost-efficient life performance is achieved with standard components and small crew numbers.

-The HDW Class 216 is a fast, long mission, long endurance, two-deck submarine design featuring two pressure-tight departments, high crew comfort levels and an extremely flexible payload for weapons and mission-orientated exchangeable equipment enhanced by the innovative Vertical Multi-Purpose Lock (VMPL).
+The HDW-Class 216 is a fast, long mission, long endurance, two-deck submarine design featuring two pressure-tight departments, high crew comfort levels and an extremely flexible payload for weapons and mission-orientated exchangeable equipment enhanced by the innovative Vertical Multi-Purpose Lock (VMPL).

-The Blohm+Voss Class 123, 124 and 125 frigates and the Blohm+Voss Class 130 corvette form the basis of ThyssenKrupp Marine Systems' long-term partnership with the German Navy.
+The Blohm+Voss-Class 123, 124 and 125 frigates and the Blohm+Voss-Class 130 corvette form the basis of ThyssenKrupp Marine Systems' long-term partnership with the German Navy.
 Their outstanding performance is a hallmark in naval shipbuilding.